This post may contain affiliate links. Please see my disclosure policy.

-- When the bars are just out of the oven, use a pastry brush to brush the pecans with maple syrup for a little extra sheen and sprinkle with flaky salt
+- Add a finishing touch – When the bars are just out of the oven, use a pastry brush to brush the pecans with maple syrup for a little extra sweetness and sprinkle with flaky salt.

-- Serve these bars with vanilla ice cream or whipped cream for the ultimate indulgence!
+- Serving suggestion – Top these bars with vanilla ice cream or whipped cream for the ultimate indulgence!